-I’ve been using Dvorak(alternative of QWERTY) for 6 months by now and here are my personal pros and cons of Dvorak as a programmer.
+I’ve been using Dvorak(alternative of QWERTY) for a year by now and here are my personal pros and cons of Dvorak as a programmer.

-It is because Dvorak maximizes the alternation of your hands and fingers and it naturally results in much faster typing but that’s not the point.
-Typing speed doesn’t matter to programmers unless your brain is so fast it always know what to type next.
-The point is, programmers type repetitve words all the time and lots of them often requires for only one of your hand to be used (for one,
+Dvorak maximizes the alternation of your hands and fingers.
+It benefits in many ways.
+One of wich is that it naturally results in much faster typing.
+But typing speed doesn’t really matter to programmers unless your brain is so fast it always know what to type next.
+What matters most is that programmers type repetitve words all the time that can be only typed with one hand, e.g,

-var).
-It concentrates fatigue into only one hand.
-That’s tiresome and definitly bad for your wrists in the long term (one of my programmer friend have had tunnel at the age of 26).
+var.
+It fails to evenly distribute fatigue to both hands and it’s bad for your wrists in the long term (one of my programmer friend have had tunnel at the age of 26).
 On the other hand, in Dvorak the strokes are well distributed and less motions are required hence less fatigue and risks.

 For me, it took less than 2 weeks to get used to Dvorak after the lifetime of QWERTY.
 If I can do it, you can do it, probably much faster.
 It’s just like getting used to terminal editors like vim or emacs.
 It’s confusing at first, but it becomes 2nd nature quickly.